Metro Clark

-Metro Clark, also known as Metro Angeles, is an urban area in Pampanga and Tarlac, Philippines.
+Metro Clark, also known as Metro Angeles, Metro Pampanga–Tarlac, and Pampanga Megalopolis, is an urban area in Pampanga and Tarlac, Philippines.
 It is primarily composed of three cities and nine municipalities.
 Its urban core consists of Angeles, San Fernando, and Mabalacat.
 It is a major urban area of the Philippines and is considered the industrial and residential center of Central Luzon.

 Anchored on Clark International Airport and the Clark Special Economic Zone, the area's economy is based on transportation, logistics, education, commerce, banking, manufacturing and healthcare.
 It is also a major population center, housing 38% of people living in Pampanga, and 8% of all people living in Central Luzon.
 It is touted to be the second major metropolitan area in Luzon, serving as a "countermagnet" to Metro Manila and the Greater Manila Area, and also as a means to decongest the national capital region, metropolitan area, and urbanization region.

 Etymology

-Metro Clark is named after the Clark Air Base, a military airbase that has been converted into a freeport zone and a commercial airport serving North and Central Luzon.
+Metro Clark is named after the Clark Air Base, a former United States Military Airbase that has been converted into a freeport zone and a commercial airport serving North and Central Luzon.

 In the past, several names have been used to label the urban area of Pampanga centered on its capital San Fernando and adjacent towns to the airbase, namely, Angeles and Mabalacat.
 These include Metro Angeles, San Fernando-Angeles metropolitan area, Metro Pampanga, Pampanga Triangle, and the Pampanga Golden Triangle.

 In 2017, in its most recent national development plan, the National Economic Development Authority identified Metro Clark as one of the regional centers in the country.